-Share of results of jointly controlled entities consists primarily of profit or loss, as applicable, from China South NEL and China South Royal Restaurant (Shenzhen), in which we hold a 51% and 50.5% interest, respectively.
+Share of results of jointly controlled entities consists primarily of profit or loss, as applicable, from Shenzhen Qianlong Logistics Company Limited ("Shenzhen Qianlong," formerly known as China South NEL) and China South Royal Restaurant (Shenzhen), in which we held a 51% and 50.5% interest, respectively.
+We have held an 80% interest in Shenzhen Qianlong since April 1, 2012.